 It hurts the business, the reputation of legitimate handlers and dogs, and even the animal and his owner-faker.
 Read about just a few of the issues here.
 The only entities that make out like a bandit are organizations supplying fake paper and lining their pockets.

 Reality Imitates Art–Or Vice Versa?

-Actually, I’ve been researching this a bit for background in my next thriller, since the main character September Day has a service dog Shadow, who helps mitigate issues with her post traumatic stress disorder (PTSD).
+Actually, I researched this a bit for background in one of my thrillers, since the main character September Day has a service dog Shadow, who helps mitigate issues with her post traumatic stress disorder (PTSD).
 For instance, Shadow alerts in advance of panic attacks, and helps anchor September to the present during flashbacks, among other things.
 PTSD, debilitating migraines, seizures, diabetes, IBD and other health concerns can be helped enormously by trained service dogs.
 But these “hidden” issues open the door to abuse in a way that service dogs partnered with visible/physical challenges may not face.